ZalehaAli/Data-Analytics-Portfolio/index.md

 # Projects
-The capstone is an open project, wherein participants choose their own data, brainstorm ideas and create insightful dashboards/sldes as an end result
+The Capstone is an open project, wherein participants choose their own data, brainstorm ideas and create insightful dashboards/sldes as an end result

 ---
 ## Capstone Project 1